squirrels-nest/squirrels-nest.github.io/docs/tutorial/2-project-file.md

 :::

 The syntax for the URL uses [sqlalchemy database URLs](https://docs.sqlalchemy.org/en/20/core/engines.html#database-urls).
 Since sqlite databases don't require a username and password, the **credential** field can be either set to null or omitted entirely.
-More details on setting and using credential keys and connections can be found at [Configure Database Connections](../topics/database).
+More details on setting and using credential keys and connections can be found at [Database Connections](../topics/database).

 The **connections** section should now look like this: